-Type of Do Loop Explanation Example condition, and if the condition is true While condition Do expression When it has finished doing this, it evaluates the condition again and if the condition is true, it evaluates the expression following the Do again.
+Type of Do Loop Explanation Example While Do le Do The While Do loop evaluates the condition, and if the condition is true, then it evaluates the expression following the Do.
+When it has finished doing this, it evaluates the condition again and if the condition is true, it evaluates the expression following the Do again.
 It continues repeating this process until the condition is false.
 Do While The Do While loop evaluates the expression once no matter what.
 It then evaluates the condition, and if the condition is true, evaluates the expression again.
 This process continues until the condition is false.
 Do expression While condition